patrick-may/MapMyShopping-FlutterApp/README.md

 - 10/30/2022: some fundamental refactoring of `lib/` folder for project, split into `app/` and `ui/` subfolders
 - 10/30/2022: simple routed added, and a flutter form of `faker` was added to include bogus data
 - 11/06/2022: bottom navigation bar WIP
-- 11/13/2022: 75% of the way towards a functioning search bar page, just some weird quirks to figure out
+- 11/13/2022: 75% of the way towards a functioning search bar page, just some weird quirks to figure out (in hindsight, some major quirks)
 - 11/13/2022: `list_item.dart` created, to be the widget container for list items in the search page and in the shopping list page
 - 11/20-26/2022: various significant changes 🤷‍♂️
 - 11/28/2022: Presentation Given, lots of good feedback recieved!